-A: If you have additional questions about this proxy statement or the meeting or would like additional copies of this proxy statement or our annual report, please contact: The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32413, Attention: Investor Relations, Telephone: (850) 231- 6400.
+A: If you have additional questions about this proxy statement or the meeting or would like additional copies of this proxy statement or our annual report, please contact: The St. Joe Company, 133 South WaterSound Parkway, WaterSound, Florida 32413, Attention: Investor Relations, Telephone: (850) 231-6400.

-II.
 PROPOSAL 1 - ELECTION OF DIRECTORS

-Under our Bylaws, directors are elected for a one-year term expiring at the next annual meeting of shareholders.
-Upon the recommendation of the Governance and Nominating Committee, which we refer to as the Governance Committee, our Board has nominated Mr. Cesar L. Alvarez, Mr. Bruce R. Berkowitz, Mr. Park Brady, Mr. Howard S. Frank, Mr. Jeffrey C. Keil, Mr. Stanley Martin and Mr. Thomas P. Murphy Jr. for re-election, each for a one-year term that will expire at the 2015 Annual Meeting of Shareholders, and each has consented to serve if elected.
+Under our Bylaws, directors are elected for a one-year term expiring at the next annual meeting of shareholders or until his or her successor is elected and qualified.
+In November 2015, Mr. Jeffrey Keil stepped down from his position as our Interim Chief Executive Officer and resigned from the Board of Directors.
+Also in November 2015, our Board appointed Mr. Jorge L. Gonzalez to serve as President and Chief Executive Officer and elected Mr. Gonzalez to fill the vacancy that resulted from Mr. Keil's departure.
+Upon the recommendation of the Governance and Nominating Committee, which we refer to as the Governance Committee, our Board has nominated Messrs.
+Cesar L. Alvarez, Bruce R. Berkowitz, Howard S. Frank, Jorge L. Gonzalez, Stanley Martin, Thomas P. Murphy Jr. and Vito S. Portera for re-election, each for a one-year term that will expire at the 2017 Annual Meeting of Shareholders or until his successor is elected and qualified, and each has consented to serve if elected.